ofdn/OpenSpeaks-Before-AI/datasheet/Santali Common Voice.md

-Yes, many contributors use their phone.
-Sometimes it fails to upload after they finish recording 5-10 sentences and shows an error.
-It demotivates when it fails like this.
-Similarly, with validation, there is no voice or there is a long delay.
-It is not clear what the issues are.
-Each sentence should be uploaded immediately instead of uploading a batch of 5 sentences.
-Low bandwidth might see their efforts being wasted with the batch uploading option.
-If there can be a backend program to inform the uploader that there contribution includes only background noise and no human voice.
-This can be my mistake and the uploader might not have reviewed.
+Many contributors use their phones.
+Sometimes their browser fails to upload after they finish recording 5-10 sentences and it throws an error.
+Losing voice contribution because of browser crash is also an issue.
+Such issues demotivates them.
+Similarly, while validating, some contributors find no voice at all, long delays when they finally hear a human voice, or only background noise.
+It is not clear what the real issues issues are.
+It probably would be better if each sentence could be uploaded immediately after recording instead of uploading a batch of five sentences.
+People with low internet bandwidth might see their efforts being wasted with the batch uploading option.
+It would be nice if there can be a backend program to inform the uploader that there contribution includes only background noise and no human voice.
+Also, flagging the uploader during uploading might also help.
+Some contributors might not know how to review and might have uploaded such recordings without knowing.
 Flagging to the users during the time of uploading can save collective time.
 There can also be a mock round for all new users to record and validate.

-Other option can also be cleaning up and editing before editing.
-Some advanced users can do it.
+Another option can also be allowing the contributor to edit and clean up audio before uploading.
+Some skilled contributors might want to do it.

-Sometimes website also crashes.
-I know about this issues but don’t know how to solve this.